turris-cz/user-docs/docs/geek/schnapps/schnapps.md

 ## What you can do with schnapps?

-Although you can use standard Bfrfs tools to deal with snapshots schnapps is a high-level tool and provides more features.
+Although you can use standard Btrfs tools to deal with snapshots schnapps is a high-level tool and provides more features.
 Filesystem snapshots can be not only manipulated locally but easily exported/imported and even uploaded to a server as well.